-I don't know you Anna Thomas, but Wine Down Tapas and Tastings and me are with you!
+I don't know you Anna Thomas, but Copper Spoon (formerly Wine Down Tapas and Tastings) and I are with you!
 I went there with a group of friends on a recent Saturday evening and my first impression was of pleasant surprise that this type of restaurant concept could not only be found in Fort Wayne, but bustling and thriving.
 I soon found out why.

 The tapas concept is about shareable portions, so going with a large group makes it easy to sample myriad dishes.
 I ordered the olive tapenade with crostinis since it's a personal favorite and one I so rarely see on the menu in other local restaurants.
 It was well done as were the beautifully crafted crabmeat stuffed deviled eggs (when have you ever seen those on a menu?).

 The real showstopper though was the buffalo chicken skewers with blue cheese coleslaw.
 The buffalo sauce was perfect, but what put this offering in a category of its own was the part of the chicken used.
 I'm convinced it was thigh meat and not breast meat, which made all the difference.
 I'm also convinced I could have easily eaten the entire portion but stopped myself because I wanted my friends to like me afterwards.